 - Transfer the icing to an icing bag fitted with a small, round writing nozzle.
 Alternatively, use a disposable icing bag, just prior to icing snip the very end off to leave a small hole.

-- Note – have a butter knife, cocktail stick, kitchen roll and decorations to hand prior to starting.
+- Important – have a butter knife, cocktail stick, kitchen roll and decorations to hand prior to starting.

 - Touch the tip of the icing bag to the cookie, keeping even pressure on the bag, pipe a line across the cookie.
 Effectively drawing a line from one point to its opposite.
 Repeat, until you have a criss-cross design.
 Place a silver ball in the centre and the cookie is decorated.
 To continue decorating, starting at a smaller point on the edge, touch the tip of the piping bag to the cookie and pipe a star shape.
 Joining to the already piped criss-cross lines.
 Finish by adding final detail to the points of the cookie.
 Add silver balls to create different finishes on each snowflake cookie.
 Please see the photos for reference.